jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

     (i) the amount of the newly adjusted development contribution; and (ii) how the increase complies with the requirements of paragraph (a).
 (3) If development contributions are required, the local authority must keep available for public inspection the full methodology that demonstrates how the calculations for those contributions were made.
-(4) If environmental contributions are required, the local authority must keep available for public inspection the provisions of the plan under the Natural and Built Environment Act 2023 that relate to environmental contributions.
+(4) If financial contributions are required, the local authority must keep available for public inspection the provisions of the district plan or regional plan prepared under the Resource Management Act 1991 that relate to financial contributions.
 (5) The places within its district or region at which the local authority must keep the information specified in subsections (3) and (4) available for public inspection are—
   (a) the principal public office of the local authority; and (b) such other places within its district or region as the local authority considers necessary in order to provide members of the public with reasonable access to the methodology, provisions, or plan.